-Surgery involving your face might change the way you look.
-But even with big operations you might not have a great deal of scarring.
-And many scars fade and become very difficult to see.
+It is important to remember that even with big operations, you might not have a great deal of scarring.
+And many scars fade and become very difficult to see over time.

 Your surgeon aims to make scars in the creases already on your face or neck.
-If you need to have bone removed from your face, your surgeon will rebuild them and it may not look visible from the outside.
-They will use bone grafts from other parts of your body for this.
+And if you need to have bone removed from your face, they will rebuild them using bone from other parts of your body.

 How you look is an important part of how you feel about yourself (self esteem).
 It can be very hard to accept sudden changes to the way you look.
 You might feel very angry, confused and upset.
 It might be useful to talk to someone close to you.

 Going back to work, meeting new people or going to job interviews can all be difficult if you are trying to cope with changes to your appearance.

 If you have children you might worry that their friends will see you and whether that will affect your children.
 It's natural to worry about this, but remember people close to you will not think of you differently as a person.
 They will want to support you as much as they can, so let them know how you're feeling.
 Talking to them might make you feel more supported and less on your own.